kyma-incubator/documentation-component/docs/props/sources.md

 #### Concate options

-The core of the Documentation Component automatically concatenates options passed globally, for a group of sources, and for a single source, in this order of priorities:
+The core of the Documentation component automatically concatenates options passed globally, for a group of sources, and for a single source, in this order of priorities:
 1. Single source
 2. Group of sources
 3. Options passed globally